Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: TFMC Modulation Schemes Designed for LTI Channels

 \subsection{Implementation Methods}

-Given $\mathcal T$, $\mathcal F$ and $g(t)$, how to generate the waveform in (\ref{xt}) for MC modulation at low complexity is of pivotal practical importance, especially when the number of subcarriers $N$ is large.
-In theory, we have two direct \emph{analog} approaches using $N$ modulators associated with carrier frequencies of $n\mathcal F, n=-\frac{N}{2},\cdots \frac{N}{2}-1$.
-As shown in Fig. \ref{adi1}, one of them is to generate $X[m,n]g(t-m\mathcal T)$, modulate it according to $e^{j2\pi n \mathcal F (t-m\mathcal T)}$, and then add them up to obtain
+Given $\Delta T$, $\Delta F$ and $g(t)$, how to generate the waveform in (\ref{xt}) for MC modulation at low complexity is of pivotal practical importance, especially when the number of subcarriers $N$ is large.
+In theory, we have two direct \emph{analog} approaches using $N$ modulators associated with carrier frequencies of $n\Delta F, n=-\frac{N}{2},\cdots \frac{N}{2}-1$.
+As shown in Fig. \ref{adi1}, one of them is to generate $X[m,n]g(t-m\Delta T)$, modulate it according to $e^{j2\pi n \Delta F (t-m\Delta T)}$, and then add them up to obtain

 where $g(t)$ is treated as a \emph{transmit pulse/filter}.
-The other one shown in Fig. \ref{adi2} is to generate $X[m,n]e^{j2\pi n \mathcal F (t-m\mathcal T)}$, add them up to have
+The other one shown in Fig. \ref{adi2} is to generate $X[m,n]e^{j2\pi n \Delta F (t-m\Delta T)}$, add them up to have

-and then truncate the result by the pulse $g(t-m\mathcal T)$ to obtain $x_m(t)=\tilde x_m(t) g(t-m\mathcal T)$, where $g(t)$ is treated as a \emph{prototype pulse or window function}.
-Once $x_m(t), m=0,\cdots,M-1,$ are available, we can send them to a \ac{tmx} parameterized by the symbol interval $\mathcal T$ to obtain $x(t)=\sum_{m=0}^{M-1}x_m(t)$, as in (\ref{xt}).
-It is noteworthy that the filter bank of Fig. \ref{adi1} and the pulse-shaping seen in Fig. \ref{adi2} exactly tally the terminology of FBMC and PS-OFDM, respectively.
+and then truncate the result by the pulse $g(t-m\Delta T)$ to obtain $x_m(t)=\tilde x_m(t) g(t-m\Delta T)$, where $g(t)$ is treated as a \emph{prototype pulse or window function}.
+Once $x_m(t), m=0,\cdots,M-1,$ are available, we can send them to a \ac{tmx} parameterized by the symbol interval $\Delta T$ to obtain $x(t)=\sum_{m=0}^{M-1}x_m(t)$, as in (\ref{xt}).
+The filter bank of Fig. \ref{adi1} and the pulse-shaping seen in Fig. \ref{adi2} correspond to the terminology of FBMC and PS-OFDM, respectively.

 However, these two methods require $N$ modulators, and therefore have prohibitively high implementation complexity.
 The implementation of MC modulation was considered unreasonable, until the connection between the \ac{idft}, the \ac{dft}, and the MC modulation/demodulation was found in \cite{zimmerman_kathryn_1967}, where an analog hardware based implementation of the IDFT was employed to generate the MC waveform.
 After that, the \ac{ifft} and \ac{fft} algorithms \cite{fft} were introduced in \cite{salz1969} to realize the IDFT and DFT, which leads to the widely adopted IFFT/FFT-based implementation of MC modulation \cite{ofdm_dft_weinstein_71}.